teundemast/regenwater_overlast/README.md

 Since the insurance data is private data, it can not be found in this repository.

-The process of scraping p2000 notifications can be found in the directory 'p2000'.
+The process of scraping p2000 notifications can be found in the directory 'src/p2000'.

-Scripts that are used to generate datasets and train and test models can be found in the directory 'scripts'.
+Scripts that are used to generate datasets and train and test models can be found in the directory 'src/scripts'.

 Results can be found in the directory 'results'.